EatSleepCodeRepeatx/Code-Name/README.md

-This is a team project for one of my computer science class at the Buffalo University
+This is the final project for my computer science course.